Start Using PagerDuty Today

 ScienceLogic’s Run Book Automation integration is a forward synchronization process, meaning that events and activities emanate from the ScienceLogic system to the PagerDuty service system.
 Just as new ScienceLogic events will create new PagerDuty incidents, acknowledging or clearing events from within ScienceLogic’s event monitor will perform the same function via the PagerDuty API.

 Acknowledging incidents from the PagerDuty service portal will only update events in ScienceLogic if the PagerDuty Synchronization and Performance Dynamic Application is configured.
 If events are auto cleared by ScienceLogic, because either the event has timed-out or the system no-longer detects there’s still a problem, events will also be automatically resolved in PagerDuty.
 The below example shows a ScienceLogic Event Console with several different active events.
 The same events are synchronized in PagerDuty as triggered incidents.

 Note: For this example all events are creating incidents in PagerDuty, which is a function of the ScienceLogic Run Book Automation policy and can be adjusted to meet the needs of your business.

 Since PagerDuty requires a unique incident ID to de-duplicate events, ScienceLogic uses the device ID, called the DID, to help eliminate duplicate event storms for a single device.
 If a device has multiple events, the parent event (usually the highest severity event) will be used for the PagerDuty incident.
 If subsequent events appear after the initial event correlation process by ScienceLogic (usually time based), the new event will update the PagerDuty incident with the new description.
-In PagerDuty we can see the primary “critical” event for device “puppet-serv”:

 When events are acknowledged in ScienceLogic, the acknowledged status will be synchronized to PagerDuty.
 This process can take up to 60 seconds.